Foulridge railway station

+Foulridge railway station served the village of Foulridge in Lancashire, England between 1848 and 1959.
+It was a stop on the Skipton-Colne line.

+History

-Foulridge railway station served the village of Foulridge in Lancashire, England.
-It was built by the Leeds and Bradford Extension Railway, (later absorbed by the Midland Railway) and opened on 2 October 1848.
+It was built by the Leeds and Bradford Extension Railway, which was later absorbed by the Midland Railway.
+It opened on 2 October 1848 on the section between Colne and Skipton.

 The station closed on 5 January 1959.
 The station building was subsequently dismantled brick-by-brick and re-erected at Ingrow West railway station on the heritage Keighley and Worth Valley Railway.

-The line serving it remained in use until February 1970, when it was closed to all traffic and subsequently dismantled.
+The line serving it remained in use until 2 February 1970, when it was closed to all traffic.
+The trackbed is now a shared-use path.